Signal Composition — Examples

 // Boundary reminder:

-// State is queried.
+// Facts are queried.

 // Decisions are made.